voschezang/coding-handbook/quotes.md

 ### DevOps

+The following is relevant in a [complex domain](https://en.wikipedia.org/wiki/Cynefin_framework) (e.g. a highly dynamic market).

 * DevOps is just [vertical intergration](https://en.wikipedia.org/wiki/Vertical_integration).
   * Specialization can be achieved by scoping down the product (e.g. into a microservice), and outsourcing.
   * This requires an automated build-test-deployment process.